zhangjunfeng421-hub/Projection-enumerators/README.md

 # Projection-enumerators
-The code include all codes and results about the simulation and examples of a statitical article, "A General Theory of Projection Enumerators for Factorial and Space-Filling Designs".
+This project includes all codes and results about the simulation and examples of a statistical article, "A General Theory of Projection Enumerators for Factorial and Space-Filling Designs".